Sharpfin houndshark

-The sharpfin houndshark (Triakis acutipinna) is a houndshark of the family Triakidae.
-Only two specimens have been found, both in the coastal waters of Ecuador, the longest one being 1.02 m in length.
+The sharpfin houndshark (Triakis acutipinna) is a rare species of houndshark in the family Triakidae.
+It is known from only a small number of individuals collected in the coastal waters of Ecuador, the longest one being 1.02 m in length.
 The reproduction of this houndshark is ovoviviparous.
+Due to its small known population and range, it is currently classified as endangered by the International Union for Conservation of Nature (IUCN).